Myofascial Release Therapy

 - Maintained normal functional muscular strength

-Additionally, patients with myofascial pain syndrome will definitely received substantial benefits from the kind of therapy.
+Additionally, patients with myofascial pain syndrome will definitely receive substantial benefits from this kind of therapy.
 MFR might be used for patients with venous insufficiency.
 Venous insufficiency occurs when blood pools start to stretch and eventually damage the veins of the leg.
 Gentle massages on the tightened muscles in and around the head and neck areas may help in reducing headaches.
+Other conditions that can be treated with myofascial release therapy are temporomandibular joint disorder, carpal tunnel syndrome, fibromyalgia and migraine.

 MFR therapy has very few risks.
 This type of therapy is not ideal for people: